briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

     5. _(5)_ Fire hazards.

-17. _(q)_ “Occupant” means a person occupying a dwelling unit for residential purposes or having actual possession of such a dwelling unit, or occupying space on a premises for the conduct of a trade, service, profession, business, industry, civic or non- profit, or other similar nonresidential purpose.
+17. _(q)_ "Occupant" means a person occupying a dwelling unit for residential purposes or having actual possession of such a dwelling unit, or occupying space on a premises for the conduct of a trade, service, profession, business, industry, civic or non- profit, or other similar nonresidential purpose.

-18. _(r)_ “Operator” means a person who has charge, care or control of any building, structure, premises or part thereof.
+18. _(r)_ "Operator" means a person who has charge, care or control of any building, structure, premises or part thereof.

-19. _(s)_ “Owner” means the owner of the premises or one of the owners of the premises if owned by more than one person, including the holder of title thereto subject to contract of purchase, a vendee in possession, a mortgagee or receiver in possession, a lessee or joint lessees of the whole thereof, or an agent or any other person, firm, corporation or fiduciary directly in control of the premises.
+19. _(s)_ "Owner" means the owner of the premises or one of the owners of the premises if owned by more than one person, including the holder of title thereto subject to contract of purchase, a vendee in possession, a mortgagee or receiver in possession, a lessee or joint lessees of the whole thereof, or an agent or any other person, firm, corporation or fiduciary directly in control of the premises.

-20. _(t)_ “Person” means an individual, firm, partnership, limited liability company, limited liability partnership, association, joint venture, corporation, trust, or any other legal entity, including his or its agents.
+20. _(t)_ "Person" means an individual, firm, partnership, limited liability company, limited liability partnership, association, joint venture, corporation, trust, or any other legal entity, including his or its agents.

-21. _(u)_ “Premises” means a lot, parcel of plot of land including the buildings or structures thereon.
+21. _(u)_ "Premises" means a lot, parcel of plot of land including the buildings or structures thereon.

-22. _(v)_ “Repair” means the renewal, replacement or reinforcement of an existing part of a building, in keeping with its existing type of construction, arrangement of parts and occupancy, for maintenance purposes, including replacements and reinforcement because of fire damage, damage caused by the force of objects and the elements, acts of nature against a building, and failure to maintain a building in good condition.
+22. _(v)_ "Repair" means the renewal, replacement or reinforcement of an existing part of a building, in keeping with its existing type of construction, arrangement of parts and occupancy, for maintenance purposes, including replacements and reinforcement because of fire damage, damage caused by the force of objects and the elements, acts of nature against a building, and failure to maintain a building in good condition.

-23. _(w)_ “Rubbish” means combustible and noncombustible waste materials, except garbage, such as residue from the burning of any combustible material, paper, rags, rubber, leather, tree branches, yard trimmings, tin cans, metal, glass, crockery, tires, construction debris and similar materials.
+23. _(w)_ "Rubbish" means combustible and noncombustible waste materials, except garbage, such as residue from the burning of any combustible material, paper, rags, rubber, leather, tree branches, yard trimmings, tin cans, metal, glass, crockery, tires, construction debris and similar materials.

-24. _(x)_ “Sanitation” means a condition of cleanliness including the removal of dirt and waste materials, which precludes the probability of infestation or disease transmission.
+24. _(x)_ "Sanitation" means a condition of cleanliness including the removal of dirt and waste materials, which precludes the probability of infestation or disease transmission.

-25. _(y)_ “Secondary or appurtenant structure” means a structure, the use of which is incidental or accessory to that of the main building and which is attached to the main building or located on the same premises with it, including sheds, barns, garages, retaining walls, fences, exterior walks, rails and steps.
+25. _(y)_ "Secondary or appurtenant structure" means a structure, the use of which is incidental or accessory to that of the main building and which is attached to the main building or located on the same premises with it, including sheds, barns, garages, retaining walls, fences, exterior walks, rails and steps.

-26. _(z)_ “Substantial repair” means construction work on a main building or portion thereof the cost of which equals or exceeds fifty percent of its current replacement value.
+26. _(z)_ "Substantial repair" means construction work on a main building or portion thereof the cost of which equals or exceeds fifty percent of its current replacement value.

-27. _(aa)_ “Weathertight” means the protection of a structure from exposure to the elements so as not to show signs of deterioration, decay or damage as a result of such exposure.
+27. _(aa)_ "Weathertight" means the protection of a structure from exposure to the elements so as not to show signs of deterioration, decay or damage as a result of such exposure.

-28. _(bb)_ “Workmanlike” means executed in a skilled manner with a quality of construction that is generally plumb, level, square in line, undamaged and without marring adjacent work or materials.
+28. _(bb)_ "Workmanlike" means executed in a skilled manner with a quality of construction that is generally plumb, level, square in line, undamaged and without marring adjacent work or materials.
 (Ord.
 2016-61.
 Passed 10-24-16.)